 If you register and pay for the waitlist and there is no space available a credit will applied to your Sky House account for future use.
 If you prefer to have a refund to your credit card please email us or let the front desk staff know and we will process this promptly.
 Have more questions?
 Email us!

-Aerial Yoga Intro Workshop (required for first time fliers)
+Aerial Yoga Intro Workshop (required before taking weekly classes)

 See our Schedule for dates